invesdwin/invesdwin-util/README.md

 #### `Decimal`
 This type wraps a `double` value and handles rounding properly when needed internally to increase precision of calculations for mathematical use cases where performance is crititcal while a good precision is required.
 It eases working with `double` by providing a fluent API with `ScaledDecimals` (e.g. `ByteSize` or `Percent`, more complex ones like `Money`, `Price` or `Amount` are used in other frameworks built on this) to make transformations between units easier and aggregate functions (e.g. sum, avg, ...) to ease working with lots of `Decimals`.
 It makes `double` more like `BigDecimal`, without being as slow as `BigDecimal`, nor being as imprecise as `double` normally is.
 And the API makes mathematical code much easier to write and understand.
 #### `FDate`
 This stands for "Fast Date".
-It is essentially a long value and is suitable as a key in maps.
-Each time operation is handled by the fastest time library available, which is [Joda-Time](http://www.joda.org/joda-time) mostly.
-Also comes with a `FDateBuilder` that makes creation of specific dates easier.
+It is essentially a long value for millis and an int value for picos (within the millisecond).
+It is suitable as a key in maps and supports transient metadata extensions for in-memory shortcuts (e.g. for mapping the data to an index in arbitrary data sources).
+Each time operation is handled by the fastest time library available, which is [Joda-Time](http://www.joda.org/joda-time) mostly with extensions for up to picosecond precision.
+Also comes with a `FDateBuilder` that makes creation of specific dates easier and an `FDateTimeFormatter` that supports parsing and formatting dates with up to picoseconds precision.
+Per default the `IFDateClock` implementation tracks up to nanosecond precision on supported JVMs.
+The picoseconds part is useful for enumerating multiple events on the same timestamp by incrementing the picoseconds as an index to make them unique for storage.
 #### `Instant`
-Makes time-tracking in batch processing easier, prints itself out as a Duration with the precision of System.nanoTime().
+Makes time-tracking in batch processes easier, prints itself out as a Duration with the precision of System.nanoTime().
 #### `Duration`
-Useful for time duration calculations and prints them out as an extended version of [ISO-8601 Duration](https://en.wikipedia.org/wiki/ISO_8601#Durations)
+Useful for time duration calculations and prints them out as an extended version of [ISO-8601 Duration](https://en.wikipedia.org/wiki/ISO_8601#Durations) which also supports up to picosecond precision.

 ## Caches
 #### `ALoadingCache`